DanielePalaia/gpss-rabbit-greenplum-connector/README.md

 ## Running the application

 1. **Find binaries**
       The application is written in GO.
-If you are using MacOs then you can directly use the binary version inside ./bin/osx       of this project called: gpss-rabbit-greenplum-connect otherwise you must compile it with the GO compiler<br/>
+If you are using MacOs or Linux64 then you can directly use the binary version inside ./bin/osx and ./bin/linux of this project called: gpss-rabbit-greenplum-connect otherwise you must compile it with the GO compiler<br/>

 2. **Setting property file**
       Use the file properties.ini (that should be place in the same directory of the binary in order to instruct the program        with this properties